Appletri/restaurant-page/README.md

 };
 ```
 It calls for the location of where to append the menu icons, the array of strings for the labels, and the array of links for the pictures.
-With this small code, I was able to fill the menu page with the starbucks menu items.
+With this small code, I was able to fill the menu page with the Starbucks menu items.

+I also wanted to improve the interface for the menu page.
+On the [actual Starbucks Page](https://www.starbucks.com/menu), the user experience was improved to smaller windows by making the left navigation sticky and overflow scroll.